For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAFB@afbank.com.

 - Know when your payment due dates are.
 If a bill doesn't show up when expected, look into it.

 - Respond to IRS notices quickly.
-Watch out for notices about accounts in a minor child's name.
+Watch out for notices about accounts in your child's name.

-- Read your health insurance plan statements.
+- Examine all statements.
 Make sure the list of claims that were paid match the care you received.

 - Shred any documents with personal and financial information.